 At the ACLJ, we will continue to closely monitor this situation.
 If you believe that your rights have been violated by something that goes beyond these measures in an extreme way or that your church has been specifically targeted in a way that does not apply equally to other gatherings, please contact us at ACLJ.org/HELP.
 That is what we are here for.

 This post was updated April 21, 2020 to provide you the most current information.

-As we defend churches and religious organizations’ constitutional right to religious liberty, we need your support.
-Have your Tax-Deductible gift DOUBLED today.
-Have your gift doubled through our Matching Challenge.
+As we defend churches and religious organizations’ constitutional right to religious liberty, we need your Tax-Deductible support.
+Even $5 makes an impact.

 The ACLJ represents three churches in a lawsuit challenging California’s ban on all singing and chanting at indoor worship services throughout the state.
 We recently filed a supplemental brief asking the court to prevent California from enforcing the ban while the case moves forward.
 In an earlier...